BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 By following these steps, you will have Python, Node.js, Visual Studio Code, the PyMakr extension, and the latest MicroPython firmware set up for your Raspberry Pi Pico.
 You are now ready to start coding and uploading programs to your microcontroller.

 ## Putting everything together
 This diagram showcases the process of connecting the DHT11 sensor to the Raspberry Pi Pico WH using a breadboard.
+In this diagram i used a dht22 because the program i used diden't have dht11 as a sensor.

 <img src = 'https://github.com/BraveParrot-8/Temperature_Humidity_Sensor_IOT/blob/main/img/Sensor_Diagram.png?raw=true'>

 ## Platform
 The chosen platform for this project is Adafruit.
 It provides a user-friendly and free platform that is well-suited for beginners.